Sometimes, to do things right for your nonprofit, you just need something to get started.

 The business plan can be used throughout the life of a nonprofit, changing as the organization does.
 A startup's business plan may be quite brief, while a mature nonprofit plan may be quite long.

-A gift chart is a simple planning tool you can use for any fundraising campaign.
+A gift range chart is a simple planning tool you can use for any fundraising campaign.

 Gift charts are based on the fact that most of your donations will come from a small number of donors.
 It's often called the 80/20 rule.
 Eighty percent of your fundraising campaign results come from twenty percent of your donors.